awslabs/aws-iot-greengrass-accelerators/accelerators/machine_learning_inference/Greengrass_Connectors.md

 To launch this accelerator, there are a few prerequisites and steps to complete.
 It is assumed you have basic experience with AWS IoT via the console and CLI.

 The main steps for deployment are:
-1. _Complete prerequisites._ Ensure there is an AWS IoT certificate and private key created and accessible locally for use.
+1. _[Prerequisites.](#Verify_Prerequisites)_ Ensure there is an AWS IoT certificate and private key created and accessible locally for use.
-2. _Train the ML model._ We will use an example notebook from Amazon SageMaker to train the model with the Image Classification Algorithm provided by Amazon SageMaker.
+2. _[Train the ML model.](#Train_the_model_with_Amazon_SageMaker)_ We will use an example notebook from Amazon SageMaker to train the model with the Image Classification Algorithm provided by Amazon SageMaker.
-3. _Generate and launch the CloudFormation stack._ This will create the Lambda functions, the Greengrass resources, and an AWS IoT thing to be used as the Greengrass Core.
+3. _[Generate and launch the CloudFormation stack.](#Launch_the_CloudFormation_Stack)_ This will create the Lambda functions, the Greengrass resources, and an AWS IoT thing to be used as the Greengrass Core.
 The certificate will be associated with the newly created Thing.
 At the end, a Greengrass deployment will be created and ready to be pushed to the Greengrass core hardware.
-4. _Create the config.json file_, using the outputs from the CloudFormation.
+4. _[Create the config.json file](#Configure_the_Greengrass_Core)_, using the outputs from the CloudFormation.
 Then place all files into the `/greengrass/certs` and `/greengrass/config` directories.
-5. _Deploy to Greengrass_.
+5. _[Deploy to Greengrass](#Starts_the_Greengrass_Core)_.
 From the AWS Console, perform a Greengrass deployment that will push all resources to the Greengrass Core and start the MLI operations.

-### Verify Prerequisites
+### Prerequisites

 The following is a list of prerequisites to deploy the accelerator: